oracleif/laftrifles/docs/cror.md

 Having gotten the script to generate its "ink blots" so much more quickly, I eventually realized that there had sometimes been entertainment value in being able to watch patterns form more slowly as they were being drawn.
 To get that effect more directly without burning CPU cycles on *tput* calls, I introduced a delay option ***-d*** which tells *cror* how long to sleep (*-d* takes an argument for the number of seconds) after output of each character.
-To be really useful this requires that the system have a version of *sleep* that accepts arguments of fractional seconds.
+For obvious reasons, to be of any practical value this requires that the system have a version of *sleep* that accepts arguments of fractional seconds (as any reasonably current Linux system would).
 Granularity on this is limited - on Linux systems I've been working with I've noticed that values less than .001 (e.g., .0009) are treated as 0, so that's about as fast as you can get without effectively going back to no delay at all.
 Even so, specifying *-d .001* is